From featherweight mountain goats to power-packed track sprinters, there is no catch-all shape and size for professional cyclists.

-Brunetta’s career was spent in South America, where his powerful frame was put to good effect in winning four national time-trial titles.
+Brunetta’s career was spent in South America in the 2000s, where his powerful frame was put to good effect in winning four Argentinean national time-trial titles.

 The UCI actually maintains a list of all riders taller than 1.90m (6ft 2in) – for reasons outlined below.

-While the accuracy of the height data in the list is questionable – Dunne, for example, is down at 1.91m – the biggest riders in the peloton are all listed.
+While the accuracy of the height data in the list is questionable – Dunne, for example, is listed at 1.91m – the tallest riders in the peloton are all recorded.

-The 35-year-old, who rides for Ag2r-La-Mondiale, has finished fourth at the Tour of Flanders, E3 Harelbeke and Gent-Wevelgem, but has only ridden two Grand Tours.
+The 35-year-old finished fourth at the Tour of Flanders, E3 Harelbeke and Gent-Wevelgem, but only rode two Grand Tours.
 He finished the 2009 Tour de France in 93rd place and climbed off the following year.

 There are smaller riders out there, however.
-Team Wiggins Le Col’s rising British star Tom Pidcock is just 1.57m, and the smallest male cyclist recorded appears to be Vicente Belda at 1.54m.
+The smallest male cyclist recorded appears to be Vicente Belda at 1.54m (5ft).

-Movistar’s Eider Moreno, in the women’s peloton, is also just 1.54m and the diminutive Spanish climber weighs just 40kg too according to the team.
+Movistar’s Eider Moreno, in the women’s peloton, is also 1.54m and the diminutive Spanish climber weighs 40kg, according to the team.